 A Sermon on John 1:50-51Read more

 Why did Jesus live and die as a man here on earth?
-According to the Scriptures, as Dr. Martyn Lloyd-Jones explains from John 1:50-51, it was for the salvation of sinners.
-Jesus alone serves as the ladder that connects God and man.
-This is accomplished by his death, burial, and resurrection, wherein he redeems all who repent and believe in him.
-It is in Christ that the person and power of God the Father is revealed to man.
-Without grace, sinners cannot know God or love him.
-Furthermore, Jesus fulfills the righteous requirements of the Law granting us true righteousness and holiness.
-We are then freed from the wrath and condemnation of God.
-For in the Gospel, Jesus died in the place of sinful men so that we could live as children of God and inheritors of all the blessings of God.
-We are able to overcome the schemes of Satan, who is the enemy of God and continually opposes the Gospel and the mission of the church.
-For in Christ Jesus, God has given Christians the power to overcome sin, flesh, temptation, the world, and the Devil.
-While men are powerless on their own, the Gospel of Jesus Christ is able to overcome all sin and evil in the world.
+In this sermon on John 1:50–51 titled “The Ladder,” Dr. Martyn Lloyd-Jones explains that according to the Scriptures, it was for the salvation of sinners.
+Jesus alone serves as the ladder that connects God and humanity.
+This is accomplished by His death, burial, and resurrection, wherein He redeems all who repent and believe in Him.
+It is in Christ that the person and power of God the Father is revealed to humanity.
+Without grace, sinners cannot know God or love Him.
+Furthermore, Jesus fulfills the righteous requirements of the law by granting true righteousness and holiness to His chosen people.
+Christians are then freed from the wrath and condemnation of God.
+In the gospel, Jesus died in the place of sinful people so that they could live as children of God and inheritors of all the blessings of God.
+They are then able to overcome the schemes of Satan, who is the enemy of God, and continually opposes the gospel and the mission of the church.
+In Christ Jesus, God has given Christians the power to overcome sin, flesh, temptation, the world, and the devil.
+While all are powerless on their own, the gospel of Jesus Christ is able to overcome all sin and evil in the world.

 Additional Scripture Translations